Living Streets is working with Cycling Scotland to assess the conditions for pedestrians around social housing in Scotland.

 Our reviews consider:

-Our covering reports highlight that we've seen major issues at all the locations we've assessed.
-The same issues appearing repeatedly, although in different combinations at each site.
+Our main project report 'Better Streets: Key Issues Across Scotland' highlights that we've seen major issues at all of the locations we've assessed.
+The same issues appear repeatedly, although in different combinations at each site.

 Key facilities, such as any larger shops, are often located outside communities in places which aren't good to get to, and they are designed around the convenience of those driving to them.
 Larger roads connecting areas are unpleasant to walk beside.

-As part of this work we've thought about what good urban conditions for walking and cycling look like.
-We think, generally, that they:
+As part of this work we've thought about what good urban conditions for walking (and cycling) look like.
+We think that they:

 We are interested in improving conditions for pedestrians on the streets of our towns and cities.
 Poor conditions for pedestrians can have profound effects on health, wellbeing, and the simple practicalities of everyday life.